Header Ads Widget

 7. Enzymology

+Enzymology deals with the study of the structure, functions, synthesis, classification, actions, and reactions of enzymes.
 Enzymes act as biological catalysts and are involved in all types of biochemical reactions, such as catabolic reactions (reactions involved in the breakdown of biochemicals), anabolic reactions (reactions involved in the synthesis of biochemicals), and amphibolic reactions (which are both catabolic and anabolic).

-Examples of Enzymology in action
+Examples of Enzymology in action:

 • Fat digestion in our gut by the action of Lipases.